Hilário da Cruz Massinga

 Hilário da Cruz Massinga OFM (born 25 June 1958) is a Mozambican prelate of the Catholic Church who is Auxiliary Bishop of the Roman Catholic Diocese of Inhambane, in Mozambique since 11 August 2023.
 From 25 January 2008 until 11 August 2023, he was bishop of the Diocese of Quelimane, Mozambique.
-Before that, he was bishop of the Diocese of Lichinga, Mozambique from 5 Apil 2003 until 25 January 2008.
+Before that, he was bishop of the Diocese of Lichinga, Mozambique from 5 April 2003 until 25 January 2008.
 He was appointed bishop by Pope John Paul II.
 He was consecrated bishop on 15 June 2003.
 He is a professed member of the Catholic religious Order of Friars Minor.
 As auxiliary bishop, he is assigned the title of Titular Bishop of Chullu.

 Early life and education

 He was born on 25 June 1958, at Banze, Manjacaze District, Diocese of Xai-Xai, Gaza Province, Mozambique.
 He attended the minor seminaries of the Franciscans in Amatongas and Chimoio from 1972 until 1975.
 He then completed secondary school in Inhambane and Maputo.
 He worked in the Mozambican Ministry of Labour for two years.
 He then completed 8 years of compulsory military service.

 In 1986 he returned to Maputo and entered the Saint Pius X Major Seminary, thereby resuming his ecclesiastical formation.
 In 1987, he entered the "postulancy of the Friars Minor".
 He took the Franciscan habit in the novitiate of Marondera in Zimbabwe.
 He studied theology at a seminary in Pretoria, South Africa.
 On 10 January 1993, he made his perpetual oath as a Franciscan, in the Cathedral of Xai-Xai, Mozambique.
 He graduated with a Licentiate in Franciscan spirituality from the Pontifical University of Saint Anthony, in Rome, in 1996.